On the Maximal Monotone Operators in Hadamard Spaces: Introduction

-Representing maximal monotone operators in terms of subdifferentials of the skew-symmetric saddle functions on $E\times E$ was introduced and investigated by Krauss \cite{Krauss85a,Krauss85b,Krauss86}.
-Then Fitzpatrick \cite{Fitzpatrick} suggested a new way to represent maximal monotone operators by subdifferentials of certain convex functions defined on $E\times E^*$, where $E$ is a reflexive Banach space and $E^*$ is its dual space.
+Let $E$ be a Banach space and let $E^*$ be its linear dual space.
+Representing the notion of maximal monotone set-valued operators from $E$ to $E^*$, in terms of subdifferentials of the skew-symmetric saddle functions on $E\times E$ were introduced and investigated by Krauss \cite{Krauss85a,Krauss85b,Krauss86}.
+Then Fitzpatrick \cite{Fitzpatrick} suggested a new way to represent maximal monotone operators by subdifferentials of a certain class of convex functions defined on $E\times E^*$.
 Martinez-Legaz and Th\'{e}ra \cite{Martinez-LegazThera} and Burachik and Svaiter \cite{BurachikSvaiter}, independently, rediscovered Fitzpatrick transform.
 Some of recent advances on monotone operator theory and the Fitzpatrick transform can be found in \cite{Borwein,EliasMartinez-Legaz,Martinez-LegazSvaiter}.

-The concept of monotone operators from an Hadamard space $X$ to its dual, $X^*$, was introduced and considered in \cite{KakavandiAmini,KhatibzadehRanjbar2017}.
-Recently, the notions of monotone relations and maximal monotone relations from an Hadamard space to its linear dual space were introduced and their basic properties were investigated in \cite{MRMA1,MRMA2}.
+The concept of monotone operators from a Hadamard space $X$ to its dual, $X^*$, was introduced and considered in \cite{KakavandiAmini,KhatibzadehRanjbar2017}.
+Recently, the notions of monotone relations and maximal monotone relations from a Hadamard space to its linear dual space were introduced and their basic properties were investigated in \cite{MRMA1,MRMA2}.
 The Fitzpatrick transform of monotone relations in Hadamard spaces was introduced in \cite{MRMA2}.
 There it was shown that the Fitzpatrick transform of a certain class of monotone relations is proper, convex and lower semi-continuous.

-Motivated by the above statements and papers, a characterization result for maximal monotone operators in terms of certain proper, convex, l.s.c. extended real-valued functions on $X\times X^{\scalebox{0.7}{$^{\lozenge}$}}$ is given, where $X$ is an Hadamard space and $X^{\scalebox{0.7}{$^{\lozenge}$}}$ is its linear dual space.
+Motivated by the above statements and papers, some relations between maximal monotone operators and certain classes of proper, convex, l.s.c. extended real-valued functions on $X\times X^{\scalebox{0.7}{$^{\lozenge}$}}$, are given, where $X$ is a Hadamard space and $X^{\scalebox{0.7}{$^{\lozenge}$}}$ is its linear dual space.